sally9805/Neural-Artistic-Style-Transfer/index.md

   <i>Figure 3: Fragmented Deering</i>
 </p>

-According to our observation, we recommend to select style images with simple outlines and big blocks of colorful blushes for artistic style transfer and to avoid selecting paintings with too many colors.
+According to our observation, we recommend to select style images with simple outlines and big blocks of colorful blushes for artistic style transfer and to avoid using paintings with many small blocks of colors such as *Broadway Boogie-Woogie* by *Piet Mondrian* in Figure 3.

 ### Contact Us
 Haishan Gao -   B.S in Computer Science   - haishangao2020@u.northwestern.edu